Test-Time Multimodal Backdoor Detection by Contrastive Prompting: The Proposed Approach

 \textbf{Contrastive distribution difference.}\quad Based on the generated two types of texts by GPT-4, we can calculate the benign (malignant) similarity between test images and benign (malignant) class-specific prompts.
 In particular, we consider this calculation towards all classes in the label space, since we have no prior information about the label of each test image.
 In this way, we can obtain the whole distribution difference for all classes by accumulating the contrastive difference between the per-class benign and malignant similarity.
 Formally, for each class $y\in\mathbb{Y}$, the benign and malignant similarity for each test image $\bm{x}^{t}$ is denoted by $\phi( \mathcal{V}^{*}(\bm{x}^{t}), \frac{1}{m}\sum\nolimits_{k=1}^{m}\mathcal{T}^{*}(ST_{y}^{k}))$ and $\phi ( \mathcal{V}^{*}(\bm{x}^{t}), \mathcal{T}^{*}(RT_{y}))$ respectively.
 It is worth noting that we consider the average textual embeddings of all $m$ class-related description texts.
+Unless stated otherwise, the default value of parameter $m$ in our experiments is 7.
 Then, the contrastive distribution difference of a test image $\bm{x}$ can be formalized by:

 This statistic reveals the \emph{sensitivity} of each test image towards the benign and malignant changes of class-specific prompts.
 We show the empirical density distributions of benign and malignant similarities on ImageNet-1K in Figure \ref{distribution}.
 In our consideration, a test-time backdoored image $\bm{x}^{*}$ is \emph{insensitive} to this semantic changes of class-specific prompts, thereby leading to a relatively small value of $\Omega(\bm{x}^{*})$.
 Therefore, we propose the following detector of TT-BSD: